Efficient Tree-Structured Deep Research with Adaptive Resource Allocation: Abstract

 \section{Abstract}

-Deep research agents, which synthesize information across diverse sources, are significantly constrained by their sequential reasoning processes.
-This architectural bottleneck results in high latency, poor runtime adaptability, and inefficient resource allocation, making them impractical for interactive applications.
+Deep research agents, which synthesize information across diverse sources, are significantly constrained by the sequential nature of reasoning.
+This bottleneck results in high latency, poor runtime adaptability, and inefficient resource allocation, making today's deep research systems impractical for interactive applications.
 To overcome this, we introduce \textbf{\method}, a novel framework for efficient deep research that transforms sequential processing into parallel, runtime orchestration by dynamically decomposing complex queries into tree-structured sub-tasks.
-Our core contributions are threefold: \textbf{(1)} an \textbf{adaptive planner} that dynamically allocates computational resources by determining research breadth and depth based on query complexity; \textbf{(2)} a \textbf{real-time orchestration layer} that monitors research progress and prunes redundant paths to reallocate resources and optimize efficiency; and \textbf{(3)} a \textbf{multi-dimensional parallelization framework} that enables concurrency across both research breadth and depth.
-Experiments show that \method consistently improves final report quality within fixed time budgets, and can deliver up to a 5$\times$ speedup while maintaining comparable quality.
+Our core contributions are threefold: \textbf{(1)} an \textbf{adaptive planner} that dynamically allocates computational resources based on query complexity; \textbf{(2)} a \textbf{runtime orchestration layer} that prunes redundant paths to reallocate resources and enables speculative execution; and \textbf{(3)} a \textbf{fully-asynchronous execution infrastructure} that enables concurrency across both research breadth and depth.
+Experiments on two benchmarks show up to 5$\times$ speedups with comparable final report quality, and consistent quality improvements with the same time budgets.